luiswirth/bsc-thesis/src/matter/laplacian.typ

 $

-This is a symmetric indefinite sparse generalized matrix eigenvalue problem, that can be solved by an iterative eigensolver such as Krylov-Schur.
+This is a symmetric indefinite sparse generalized matrix eigenvalue problem, that can be solved by an iterative eigensolver such as Krylov-Schur @douglas:feec-book.
 In SLEPc @SLEPcPaper2005 terminology this is called a GHIEP problem.

 We have a helper struct for computing all the the relevant Galerkin matrices,